tronprotocol/documentation-en/docs/Tron-shielded-transaction.md

 1.&nbsp;The sender can only spend one note in each transfer.
 The receiver can receive two notes in each transfer at most.

-2.&nbsp;When you transfer from "z-addr" to "t-addr", if no note returns to "z-addr" as a change, it will generate a note of zero value, and send it to black hole addresses.
+2.&nbsp;When you transfer from "z-addr" to "t-addr", if no note returns to "z-addr" as a change, it will generate a note of zero value automatically, and send it to a random black hole address.

 3.&nbsp;The fee for each shielded transaction is xx.